 Chosen studies for replication: Studies 3, 4, and 5

 We focused our investigation on the studies examining the willingness to donate and donation amount in relation to the pain and effort involved in fundraising: Studies 3, 4, and 5.
-Studies 1a and 1b were covered by the designs of Studies 4 and 5, and Study 2 involved real money and actual pain, where participants in a public goods game made larger contributions when doing so was expected to be painful.
-We felt that it would be better to first successfully revisit the baseline demonstration studies using hypothetical scenarios, before embarking on the more complex and costly replication of Study 2.

 We chose to combine Studies 4 and 5 into a single unified design for a more direct and comprehensive investigation contrasting the two types of painful-effortful fundraisers used in each of the studies compared to the one easy event that was used by both studies.
 We also manipulated the three types of causes used separately in the two studies, examining joint impact on both willingness to participate, donation amount, perceived meaningfulness, perceived impact, and manipulation checks of perceived effort and importance.